sramirez/lsc-cnn/README.md

 # LSC-CNN

 This repository is a fork of a fork of the original pytorch implementation of LSC-CNN.
 Here we combine the test elements of vlad3996's with the train elements of the original implementation.
+This is a submodule is an overarching docker code [here](https://github.com/levan92/lsc-cnn_docker).

 # Instructions from original repo: